 If Jesus’ body was taken by the Jewish leaders as some have claimed why was it then not paraded around the nation to demonstrate to the followers of this new religion that their leader was indeed dead.
 Was Jesus’ body taken by the disciples as the Jewish authorities claimed.
 Matthew’s account makes a mockery of that theory.
 The guards appear to pre-empt the leaders finding out from anyone else but them alone.
 So when the women leave the tomb some of them go straight to the Jewish authorities to explain what had happened.
 I don’t know where Matthew got his information from but clearly the story must have been leaked to the media as we have a copy of it.
 I am sure those guards were delighted.
 Rather than facing a likely death sentence they were to be rewarded because the Jewish leaders have contrived the story to be told.
 But there are huge holes in it.
 If indeed it was true that the disciples came and stole the body why were the guard not punished anyway by the Romans.
 After all its clear that they had failed at the very task they were given.
 And if indeed the disciples had taken the body it does not explain where the disciples boldness came from in the following years to make them willing to foliow the LORD’s persecution.
 Men who have a contrived scenario do not wish to give their lives for a cause they know is fake.
 No, the only scenario that makes sense is that Jesus died, was buried, resurrected and then ascended into heaven just as the Scriptures tell us.
 It is the only story which fits the facts.

 There is one more element I wish to draw your attention to.
 Matthew’s comment: Their story spread widely among the Jews, and they still tell it today.
 The today immediately referred to here is Matthew’s “today”.
 In other words at the time Matthew was writing his gospel this account of the disciples stealing the body of Christ was still being put forth.
 There are various dates for the writing of Matthew.
 Some think 62 AD others think 85 AD and there is a middle ground date of 70 AD.
 Let’s conservatively saying we are talking about the period around the 70’s AD.
 So some forty years after the events this explanation for the disappearance was still being put forward.
 But it goes far later than that because I have had people offer that story and the reason for the disappearance of Jesus body in this day and age (my today).
-It is a favourite explanation offered by Muslims to account for why there is no body.
+It is a favourite explanation offered by adherents other religions of to account for why there is no body.
 Most people realise a claim of the Jewish leaders taking the body does not stand up to the facts.
 If they had, they would have produced it as Christianity grew.
 So many people opt for the disciples being the ones responsible which also fails as evidence which will hold up in a court of law.
 My opinion?
 No one stole the body.
 Jesus simply walked out in it after He passed clear through His grave clothes.
 To emulate what Jesus did you would have to “know the power of Christ’s resurrection too, and before that the fellowship of His sufferings.”

 You Will Never Know Your Greatness Until You Are Ready To Face Your Weaknesses.Robb Thompson